Clear the confusion.

 Condenser microphones are known for their exceptional sensitivity and ability to capture subtle details in sound, making them ideal for recording vocals, acoustic instruments, and ambient sounds with clarity and precision.
 Their wide frequency response and transient response contribute to a more natural and detailed sound reproduction.

 However, these qualities come with some drawbacks.
 Condenser microphones are more fragile and sensitive to loud volumes, which can lead to distortion if not managed properly.
 They also require phantom power to operate, which may not be available in all recording setups.
-Additionally, condenser mics can be more expensive than dynamic mics, making them a significant investment for some users.
+One major difference between dynamic and condenser mics is the high price of condenser mics. hey can be more expensive than dynamic mics, making them a significant investment for some users.

 Despite these limitations, the superior audio quality and versatility of condenser microphones make them a valuable tool for many recording applications.